mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/operations/access-control/index.md

     name: oidc:engineering
 ```

-### Role Bindings
+## Role Bindings

-Kommander role bindings, cluster role bindings, and project role bindings bind a Kommander group to any number of roles.
-All groups defined in the **Groups** tab will be present at the global, workspace, or project level, and are ready for you to assign roles to them.
+DKP role bindings, cluster role bindings, and project role bindings bind a group of users to any number of roles.
+All groups defined by [Identity Providers][groups] are present in the **Cluster Role Bindings** tab at the global and workspace level, or within the **Role Bindings** tab at the project level.

+Before you can create a Role Binding, ensure an administrator has created a [Group][groups].
+A Kommander Group can contain one or several Identity Provider users, groups, or both.

+You can assign a role to this Kommander Group:

+1. From the top menu bar, select your target workspace.

+1. Select **Access Control** in the **Administration** section of the sidebar menu.

+1. Select the **Cluster Role Bindings** tab, and then select the **Add Roles** button next to the group you want.

+1. Select the Role, or Roles, you want from the drop-down menu and select **Save**.

 ## Related Information

 - [Kommander RBAC Tutorial][kommander-rbac-tutorial]
 - [RBAC - DKP UI Authorization][kommander-rbac]
 - [Kubernetes RBAC Authorization][k8s-rbac-auth]
+- [Groups][groups]

 [k8s-rbac-auth]: https://kubernetes.io/docs/reference/access-authn-authz/rbac/
-[kommander-rbac]: rbac#kommander-dashboard-authorization
+[kommander-rbac]: rbac#dkp-ui-authorization
 [kommander-rbac-tutorial]: rbac
 [role-bindings]: #role-bindings
+[groups]: ../identity-providers#groups